creutzml/FunctionalPrediction/README.md

 ## Example using real functional data

-The following code replicates the sports biomechanics real data example of our paper [Liebl and Reimherr (2022+)](https://arxiv.org/abs/1910.00131).
+The following code replicates the sports biomechanics real data example of the paper by [Liebl and Reimherr (2022+)](https://arxiv.org/abs/1910.00131).
 First, we read in and plot the data.